Can Budgies Share a Cage with Other Birds?

 Size and Space Requirements

-Temperament and Social Behavior
+Temperament and social behavior

-Health Considerations
+Health concerns

 Budgies’ Natural Behavior and Social Needs